Tapestry (Star Trek: The Next Generation): Critical reception

 The episode has been included in "best of" lists for both specifically The Next Generation and more generally for the entire franchise.
 It ranked ninth on TV Guides list of the top ten Star Trek episodes for the franchise's 30th anniversary, fourth in Entertainment Weekly's list of top ten Star Trek: The Next Generation episodes, 22nd out of the top 100 of the entire franchise in Charlie Jane Anders' list for io9, and seventh out of the various Star Trek episodes involving time travel by James Hunt at Den of Geek.
-Witney Seibold, on the website Crave Online, said that "Tapestry" was the best installment of The Next Generation, describing it as "one of the more philosophical episodes".
+Witney Seibold, on the website CraveOnline, said that "Tapestry" was the best installment of The Next Generation, describing it as "one of the more philosophical episodes".
 In 2016, Radio Times rated the scene where Picard wakes up to find Q in his bed as the 41st greatest scene in Star Trek.
 In 2014, Gizmodo ranked "Tapestry" as the 22nd best episode of Star Trek, out of over 700 episodes made by that time.

 In 2016, IGN ranked "Tapestry" the 18th best episode of all Star Trek series.

 In 2016 The Hollywood Reporter rated "Tapestry" the 16th best television episode of Star Trek.
 Geek.com rated the presentation of 'Lieutenant Picard' as one of the greatest moments in Star Trek.
 In 2018, Entertainment Weekly ranked "Tapestry" as one of the top ten moments of Jean-Luc Picard.

 In May 2019, The Hollywood Reporter ranked "Tapestry" among the top twenty five episodes of Star Trek: The Next Generation.

 In 2017, Nerdist ranked "Tapestry" the seventh best episode of Star Trek: The Next Generation.

 In 2017, SyFy rated the Nausicaans featured in this episode one of the top eleven most bizarre aliens of Star Trek: The Next Generation.

 In 2017, Den of Geek ranked this episode as one of a top twenty five "must watch" episodes of Star Trek: The Next Generation.

 In 2018, CBR ranked "Tapestry" the seventh best time-travel episode of all Star Trek.

 In 2019, Screen Rant ranked "Tapestry" the ninth best episode of Star Trek: The Next Generation.